-The City also holds a State Water Project (SWP) entitlement of 10,000 acre-feet per year (AFY).
-To date, the City has not received delivery of its allotment, and it is not certain if or when facilities will be constructed to transport SWP water to the City.
+The City also holds a State Water Project (SWP) Table A water allotment of 10,000 acre-feet per year (AFY).
+To date, the City has not received delivery of its SWP water.
 In 1998 the City became a signatory to the SWP Monterey Amendment.
-The amendment would allow the City, with other contractors, to sell surplus water back to the state, however litigation has prevented the terms of the amendment from being fully acted upon.
+The amendment allows the City to sell back surplus water to the SWP using a Turn-Back Pool method, which the City has participated in.